C-Otto/rebalance-lnd/README.md

   -e EXCLUDE, --exclude EXCLUDE
-                        Exclude the given channel ID as the outgoing channel (no funds will be taken out of excluded channels) --max-fee-factor MAX_FEE_FACTOR
+                        Exclude the given channel ID as the outgoing channel (no funds will be taken out of excluded channels) --fee-factor FEE_FACTOR
-                        (default: 10) Reject routes that cost more than x times the lnd default (base: 1 sat, rate: 1 millionth sat) per hop on average --econ-fee            (default: disabled) Economy Fee Mode, see README.md --econ-fee-factor ECON_FEE_FACTOR
+                        (default: 1.0) Compare the
-                        (default: 1.0) When using --econ-fee, compare the costs against the expected income, scaled by this factor.
-As an example, with --econ-fee-factor 1.5, routes that cost at most 150% of the expected earnings are tried.
+                        costs against the expected income, scaled by this factor.
+As an example, with --fee-factor 1.5, routes that cost at most 150% of the expected earnings are tried.
 Use values smaller than 1.0 to restrict routes to only consider those earning more/costing